 In the modern world, information technology has become an important assistant in the daily life of a person.
 When we need to find some information, we already habitually take out a smartphone or sit down at a computer and clarify this information via the Internet using search engines and other services.
 Check the evolution of computer programming in the article below.

 Programming languages and where are they used

-The growth of the production of computer equipment, the development of information networks, the creation of new information technologies leads to significant changes in all spheres of society: in production, science, education, medicine, etc. Humanity learned to use the simplest devices for counting thousands of years ago.
+The growth of the production of computer equipment, the development of information networks, and the creation of new information technologies lead to significant changes in all spheres of society: production, science, education, medicine, etc. Humanity learned to use the simplest devices for counting thousands of years ago.

 The need to determine the number of items used in barter turned out to be the most necessary.
 One of the simplest solutions was the use of the weight equivalent of the exchanged items, which did not require an accurate calculation of the number of its components.
 For these purposes, the simplest balancing scales were used, which thus became one of the first devices for the quantitative determination of mass.

 A special system by which data is organized in a program is a system of programming language types; the development and study of type systems is known as type theory.
 Languages can be classified as systems with static typing and languages with dynamic typing.
 The constructions of different programming languages, which are similar in content, differ mainly in the way they are written.
 That is, they have similar content (semantics), but a different sequence of components (syntax) and different keywords (vocabulary).